-Are you a vegetarian runner unsure about your iron needs and how to meet them?
-This post will walk you through everything you need to know about iron for vegetarian runners.
+Are you a vegetarian runner unsure about your nutrient needs and how to meet them?
+This post will walk you through everything you need to know about a vegetarian diet for runners.

 As an Amazon Associate, I may earn from qualifying purchases.

 Disclaimer – This post is for informational purposes only and is not for diagnosing or treatment.
 See your medical provider or Registered Dietitian for individual recommendations applicable to your health and health history.